• Skip to main content

 In 9th century, Tubo kingdom fell apart and a feudal separatist regime was formed in Gyaca area.

-During the “the later dissemination” of Tibetan Buddhism, Nyingma pa first appeared in Gyaca area
+During “the later dissemination” of Tibetan Buddhism, Nyingma pa first appeared in Gyaca area

-In the first half of 12th century, Dabo Kagyu Sect founded Daklha Gampo Monastery in Daklha Gampo Mountain of Gacha, where it formed the fundamental dojo of Dabo Kagyu Sect, and gradually developed into “Four Big and Eight Small” branches of Dabo Kagyu
+In the first half of 12th century, Dabo Kagyu Sect founded Daklha Gampo Monastery in Daklha Gampo Mountain of Gyaca, where it formed fundamental dojo of Dabo Kagyu, and gradually developed into “Four Big and Eight Small” branches of Dabo Kagyu

-During the regin of Pazhuo regime of Ming Dynasty, Gyaca area was under jurisdiction of the “Dagal buzhai”.
+During the regin of Phagmo Drupa Regime of Ming Dynasty(AD 1368-AD 1644), Gyaca area was under jurisdiction of “Dagal buzhai“.

 After 17th century, Tibetan local government established Gyaca Zong and Lasui Zong in Gyaca area, and this system was carried forward until 1959.